-Some observers, noting that the ten-year Treasury yield did not decline on net over the course of the LSAP programs, have argued that the LSAPs did not have a lasting effect.
-Chart 6 compares the net changes in interest rates on the baseline event days with the net changes on all other days from November 24, 2008, through March 31, 2010.
-The ten-year Treasury yield and swap rate increased more than 100 basis points on nonevent days, and hence were up moderately over the entire period.
+Some observers, noting that the 10-year Treasury yield has not declined on net since the inception of the LSAP programs, have argued that the LSAPs did not have a lasting effect.
+Chart 6 compares the net changes in interest rates on the baseline event days to the net changes on all other days since November 2008.
+The 10-year Treasury yield and swap rate increased nearly 100 basis points on non-event days, and are hence roughly unchanged over the entire period.
 However, there were many factors at play that would have been expected to lift Treasury yields over that period, including a very large increase in the expected future fiscal deficit, a significant rebound in the economic outlook, and a sharp reversal of the flight-to-quality flows that had occurred in the fall of 2008.
-32 It is likely those factors, and not a reversal of the effects of the LSAP announcements, that drove Treasury yields higher on other days.
-Supporting that view, other interest rates showed very different patterns than that of the ten-year Treasury yield on nonevent days.
-The agency debt yield rose less than the Treasury yield, the MBS yield was little changed, and the Baa corporate bond yield dropped about 400 basis points.
-This combination of a rising Treasury yield and a falling corporate bond yield is consistent with the relaxation of the extreme financial strains and flight-to-quality
+This likely those factors, and not a reversal of the effects of the LSAP announcements, that drove Treasury yields higher on other days.
+Supporting that view, other interest rates showed very different patterns than that of the 10-year Treasury yield on nonevent days.
+The agency debt yield and the MBS yield were little changed, and the Baa corporate bond yield dropped about 400 basis points.
+This combination of a rising Treasury yield and a falling corporate bond yield is consistent with the relaxation of the extreme financial strains and flight-to-quality that characterized the early part of 2009, and it highlights the importance of zeroing in on event days to measure the effects of LSAPs separately from the effects of other developments.